Grants for Michigan Certified Rescues

 In honor of Judith, MPFA has established the Judith Middleton Kroon Life Saving Program Fund seeded by her gift.

-The program, modeled after one sponsored by Maddie’s Fund in California, will provide grants to Michigan Certified Rescue organizations to help save the life of an animal at risk in an animal control shelter.
+The program, modeled after one sponsored by Maddie’s Fund in California, will provide grants to Michigan Certified Rescue organizations to help save the lives of animals at risk in animal control shelters.

 Grants of $100 are available for:

 Sick or injured animal with veterinary expenses less than $500 OR

 Age of Animal is 7 years or older at intake OR

 Behavior that makes the animal difficult to adopt without behavior modification OR

 Animal designated as “Rescue Only” by the surrendering shelter for age, behavioral, or medical issue and not because the shelter is engaging in breed discrimination

 Sick or injured animal with veterinary expenses exceeding $500